intro-to-data/Labs/Week 06/README.md

     ## 10          4.9         3.1          1.5         0.1 setosa
     ## # … with 140 more rows

-Do note that now, the returns show something they did not previously:
+Now, the returns show something (mildly) they did not previously:

 ``` r
 # A tibble: 150 x 5